wangxiaoyunanne/docs/source/hive_scaling.html.md

 As the target platform DGX-1 has 8 GPUs.
 Although that's more than people normally used for single scaling studies, the simple 1D graph partitioning scheme should still work.
-The marginal performance benific by using more GPUs may be insignificant at this scale, and a small number of applications might even see performance degration with some datasets.
+The marginal performance improvement by using more GPUs may be insignificant at this scale, and a small number of applications might even see performance decreases with some datasets.
 However, the 1D partitioning makes the scaling analysis simple and easily understandable.
 If other partitioning scheme could work better for a specific application, it would be noted.